Donald Trump to meet with Xi Jinping at Mar-a-Lago

 - Trump hasn't yet followed through on his campaign trail rhetoric against China

-(CNN)Chinese President Xi Jinping will meet with US President Donald Trump at his Mar-a-Lago resort in Florida on April 6 and 7, according to China's Ministry of Foreign Affairs.
+(CNN)Chinese President Xi Jinping will meet with US President Donald Trump at his Mar-a-Lago resort in Florida on April 6 and 7, the two nations' governments have announced.

-It would be the first meeting between the two men, in what many argue is the most important bilateral relationship in the world, and it comes amid heightened tensions in Asia.
+It will be the first meeting between the two men in what many argue is the most important bilateral relationship in the world, and it comes amid heightened tensions in Asia.

 Trump has said in recent weeks that North Korea is one of the biggest security challenges he faces as president and has called on China to rein in Pyongyang, which US officials believe is preparing for another nuclear test.